Children's Film Society India,

 The films eligible for the Asian Competition Section must be: Fiction-Live action (Feature length); Fiction-Live action (Short); Animation (Feature Length); Animation (Short).
-Films with duration of 60 minutes or more will be considered Features and films with duration of less than 60 minutes will be considered Shorts.
+Films with duration of 60 minutes or more will be considered Features and films with duration of 59 to 10 Minutes will be considered Shorts.

 All films must have been produced in Asia.

 The films must have been produced after January 2015